 A great community is a collection of people who are working well together to achieve common goals while respecting their occasional differences.
 Our founding fathers wrote of each individual's right to life, liberty, and the pursuit of happiness; but this is possible only when we come together to support each other in reaching these ideals.

-I believe deeply in community service and I hope that I have set an example for both my daughters and others in
+I believe deeply in community service and I hope that I have set an example for both my daughters and centered over allowing an increase in back to the community that has given us so much.